reflexer-labs/geb-uni-v3-manager/README.md

 # Uniswap V3 Liquidity Manager

-A contract that manages Uniswap V3 positions and wraps these positions into an ERC20 on behalf of the LPs.
+A contract that manages Uniswap V3 positions for a pool containing a GEB system coin and wraps these positions into an ERC20 on behalf of the LPs.

 ## Use Cases